Eczema is not just about physical pain, it’s not just about the dry inflamed patches. It drains you emotionally as well.

 Thus, it is best to use products that are free from parabens, sulfates, and other harsh ingredients.

-In winters, continuous exposure to heating systems in your house and office places is the major cause for making your skin extremely dry and itchy.
-Using a humidifier at such places adds moisturizer in the air that helps to combat dry skin during winter.
-However, always clean your humidifier at least after 3 days as unclean water can spread bacteria in the air which can aggravate your eczema.
+In winter, continuous exposure to heating systems in your house and office places is the major cause of making your skin extremely dry and itchy.
+Using a humidifier at such places adds moisture to the air that helps to combat dry skin during winter.
+However, always clean your humidifier for at least after 3 days as unclean water can spread bacteria in the air which can aggravate your eczema.

-6. Choose the fabric that does not irritate eczema-prone skin.
+6. Choose a fabric that does not irritate eczema-prone skin

 Wearing wool clothes or similar harsh fabric can irritate the skin.
-Therefore it is important to wear light, fabric breathable clothes like cotton to balance the body temperature and protect your skin.
+Therefore it is important to wear light, fabric-breathable clothes like cotton under your sweaters to balance the body temperature and protect your skin.

-The harmful rays of the sun may not be that intense during winter, but it can still penetrate through clouds and windows, thus making your atopic skin prone to damage and skin sensitivity.
+The harmful rays of the sun may not be that intense during winter, but they can still penetrate through clouds and windows, thus making your atopic skin prone to damage and skin sensitivity.